 Meanwhile, make the vinaigrette by whisking together balsamic vinegar, 1 teaspoon of maple syrup, and olive oil.
 Add salt and pepper to taste.
 This is a simple vinaigrette, but the balsamic vinegar is a perfect pairing to the salad, and the maple syrup adds a touch of sweetness.

-To build the salad, first dress the mache and/or baby spinach with about half of the dressing in a large salad bowl.
-If mache isn’t available near you, just spinach is totally fine.
-You could easily use arugula as well.
+To build the salad, first dress the greens with about half of the dressing in a large salad bowl.
 Add more dressing if your salad seems dry.
 Add fresh figs and crumbled blue cheese.
-Any type of blue cheese is fine—my favorites are roquefort and gorgonzola.
-Just try to buy a block of blue cheese rather than the pre-crumbled variety, because the blocks are nearly always better quality and less dry.
 Tear proscuitto into pieces and tuck in next to the figs, then sprinkle with toasted pecans.
 You can also drizzle the extra salad dressing on the top if you’d like.

 Fresh figs need very little preparation.
 Give them a very brief rinse and pat dry, or just wipe gently with a damp paper towel.
 Cut off the stem if it is hard.
 You can eat figs as is, or cut them into halves or quarters.
 Or make vertical and horizontal cuts without cutting entirely through the fruit to make it look like a flower.

 Definitely.
 Figs are high in fiber, low in calories, and contain calcium, potassium, magnesium, manganese, iron, and vitamin K. Dried figs provide even more fiber and higher percentages of recommended daily nutritional value of vitamins and minerals.
 As a result, dried figs in particular are great for treating constipation.